-Fitch Ratings, Moody's Investors Service and Standard & Poor's rate the general obligation bonds of the State.
-The current rating of all outstanding general obligation bonds of the State assigned by Fitch Ratings is AAA, the rating assigned by Moody's Investors Service is Aaa and the rating assigned by Standard & Poor's is AAA.
-Fitch Ratings, Moody's Investors Service and Standard & Poor's have assigned the Bonds the ratings which appear on the cover hereof.
+Fitch Ratings ("Fitch"), Kroll Bond Rating Agency, Inc. ("KBRA"), Moody's Investor Services ("Moody's"), and S&P Global Ratings ("S&P") rate the general obligation bonds of the State.
+The current rating of all outstanding general obligation bonds of the State assigned by Fitch is AAA, the rating assigned by KBRA is AAA, the rating assigned by Moody's is Aaa and the rating assigned by S&P is AAA.
+Fitch, KBRA, Moody's, and S&P have assigned the Bonds the ratings which appear on the cover hereof.